 Please note that the application fee and TOEFL/IELTS standardized testing are not required.
 Additionally, letters of recommendation are waived for applicants with a cumulative undergraduate GPA of 3.300 and above.

 Admission is based on the academic standards defined by the specific graduate program students are applying to.
 Upon successful completion of their undergraduate degree requirements and admission via the PlusOne, students earn guaranteed placement in their graduate degree program.
+Students in the top 10% of their department graduating class may be eligible for CAMD scholarship funding for their remaining graduate courses.

 If a student decides not to pursue the graduate program, all regular undergraduate program and course requirements will apply.
 Credit from the undergraduate degree cannot be used toward the graduate degree at a later date.